 Mastopexy, also known as a ‘breast uplift’, is a surgical procedure to reshape and raise breasts without altering the overall volume of the breast.
 Mastopexy removes excess, sagging skin, tightens the existing breast tissue and repositions the areola, the darker skin surrounding the nipple.
 A breast uplift can be performed on its own or in conjunction with breast augmentation or breast reduction.

 Many women, following the birth of their children and / or breast-feeding, find that their breasts have deteriorated in terms of size, shape, and feel, as the skin loses its elasticity, the breasts tend to lose their shape and firmness and begin to sag.
 Even without pregnancies however, the effects of time, gravity, and alternate weight gain and loss, can all take their toll.
-Occasionally, unfortunate young ladies who have not had children or even extreme changes in weight develop breasts which are inherently droopy or sagging.
+Occasionally, unfortunate young ladies who have not had children, or even extreme changes in weight, develop breasts which are inherently droopy or sagging.
 If you would like to know more about mastopexy, give our London clinic a call and we can arrange a consultation.

 FAQs for Breast Uplift Surgery (Mastopexy)

 Only a consultation can determine this.
 During your consultation, Mr Karidis will ask you about your general medical history including details about any previous breast surgery, and childbirth.